jessicapita/sagrei-cuba/script.md

 WHAT IF ALL LOW DEPTH HOMOZYGOTE GENOTYPES ARE ERRORS?????
 The total SCORCHED EARTH error rate is 0.06426390776564905.
 ```
-Remove individuals that did not sequence well by assessing individual levels of missing data.
+Remove individuals that did not sequence well by assessing individual levels of missing data
 ```
 vcftools --vcf raw.maf5mq30dp3.recode.vcf --missing-indv
 ```